Physician Assistant Liability Insurance

 • Telehealth and multi-state endorsements where permitted.

-• Claims-made policies with flexible limits, prior-acts, incident-sensitive triggers (varies by carrier), and tail.
+• Claims-made policies with flexible limits, prior-acts, and tail coverage.

 General Liability Insurance